 - General property maintenance

-Many popular chainsaw models are compatible with the 16 inch chain saw due to its versatility.
+Many popular chainsaw models are compatible with the 16-inch chainsaw due to its versatility.

 Key Specifications of a 16 Inch Chainsaw Chain